- Oracle makes illogical comparisons between their offering and AWS.

 Other questions from this ridiculous article quickly arise:

-- Is it really true that private cloud/hosting without shared resources is less expensive than public cloud with shared resources?
+- Is it true that private cloud/hosting without shared resources is less expensive than a public cloud with shared resources?

 - Is Amazon’s declining costs evidence of the lower costs of private cloud?

 This article by Oracle has to be thoroughly read to be believed.
 It should come with its own laugh track.
 We cover this in detail in the article Oracle Writes the Most Stupid Article on Cloud Ever.

 How to Understand Oracle as Faux Cloud Versus AWS